CnuUasLab/POKEMON/README.md

 The basic setup involves installing pymavlink as a dependency:
 `sudo pip install pymavlink`

-Other packages to download:
-`sudo pip install futures`
+You should be able to install everything from the requirements list run:
-`sudo pip install requests`
+`sudo pip install requirements.txt`

 You also need to update the competition's interoperability competition server repository so that we can use their client tools:
 </br> `git submodule init`